24greyhat/xdotpay.com/README.md

 The API verifies the transaction on the Ethereum blockchain and confirms the payment.

-**Note:** To see this in action, spin up the frontend locally and see how i implemented the frontend side of the payment handling.
+**Note:** To see this in action, spin up the **dashboard** locally and see how i implemented the frontend side of the payment handling.

 ---